giannisvtls/big_data_msc/README.md

 The **Disease** thread generates new cases at random intervals, constrained by the maximum number of cases (`MAX_NEW_CASES`).
 If ICU capacity (`MAX_ICU_CAPACITY`) is exceeded, the overflow cases are rejected.
 The **Hospital** thread recovers patients at random intervals, freeing up beds as specified by `MAX_RECOVERIES`.
 The total recovered and rejected cases are logged for final reporting.

-#### Synchronization and Configuration

-A `ReentrantLock` and `Condition` are used to coordinate access to shared variables, ensuring thread-safe updates on ICU bed occupancy.
-Both the `Disease` and `Hospital` threads are configured to sleep between iterations, emulating real-time case management intervals.
-Configurable parameters such as ICU capacity, iteration count, and thread sleep intervals can be set via environment variables or default values.

 ### How to run:
 1. Clone the project
 2. Optionally set the environment variables for the following values